mbughuni/mbughuni/README.md

 # Mbughuni Mvungi

-I’m a **Software Engineer** with a strong interest in **data-driven systems** and **human-centered applications**.
-I enjoy building reliable backends, clean user interfaces, and practical solutions using modern web and data technologies.

-I’m especially interested in:

-- Learning AI/ML and applied data science
-- full-stack web development
-- responsible AI and automation
-- building systems that solve real-world problems

----
+Mbughuni Mvungi

+I’m a Software Engineer focused on building practical, data-driven applications and reliable software systems.

+I work across frontend, backend, databases, APIs, and AI-powered applications, with a growing focus on full-stack engineering, applied AI/ML, automation, and fintech systems.

-### 🧠 What I work with
+What I Work With
-- Designing and building web applications (frontend + backend)
-- Working with databases and APIs
-- Analyzing data and building data-driven features
-- Exploring AI/ML for practical use cases (education, health, productivity)
+Building full-stack web applications and backend services Designing REST APIs and working with relational and NoSQL databases Developing data-driven features and applications Integrating AI models and automation into practical products Learning and applying machine learning and data science Designing systems that address real-world problems

 ### 🛠️ Tech Stack